pmglab/KGGSEE/doc/source/setup.rst

 KGGSEE and its running resources
 ================================

 KGGSEE is written in Java and distributed as a Java Archive ``kggsee.jar``.
 To perform an analysis, corresponding running resources are also needed.
-For example, reference genotypes and gene annotations are needed for gene-based association tests (GATES and EHE) and heritability estimations (EHE); in addition, eQTL summary statistics are needed for gene-expression causal effect estimation (EMIC).
+For example, reference genotypes and gene annotations are needed for gene-based association tests (GATES and ECS) and heritability estimations (EHE); in addition, eQTL summary statistics are needed for gene-expression causal-effect estimations (EMIC).
 Thus, ``kggsee.jar`` is always needed and which resource files are needed depends on the analysis.
 We provide the following download links.

 .. list-table::
     :widths: 1 2 1